How do we incorporate diversity into leadership and knowledge management practices?

 In addition to this MIT has collected a large body of research on Collective Intelligence that can be accesses via the MIT Center for Collective Intelligence.
-Their handbook, in wiki form, is itself an example of CI at work.
+Their handbook, in wiki form, is itself an example of crowdsourcing at work.
 The wiki includes two areas that specifically list factors that facilitate CI and factors that inhibit CI.
-Let’s first take a closer look at the conditions needed for CI to be effective and how THOUGHTstream supports those conditions.
+Let’s first take a closer look at the conditions needed for CI to be effective.

 Crowd Error = Average Individual Error – Diversity Among Individuals

-Page present sound arguments and scientific proof that “diversity trumps ability” under certain conditions and therefor we should pay it equal attention.
+Page presents sound arguments and scientific proof that “diversity trumps ability” under certain conditions and concludes that we should pay diversity equal attention.
 He suggests that to leverage diversity we need to apply the theoretical sciences of distributed and collective intelligence to the art and practice of distributed, decentralized organizations.

 One of the focuses of his work is on distributed problem solving, the process of allowing a problem to be investigated by a group of people, with diverse experiential and cognitive tools, simultaneously.
 He suggests that distributed problem solving can be thought of as an innovation called distributed co-creation.